GarrettGunnell/Graphics-Reference-Sheet/Texture.md

 **Cube Map:** A cube map is a 3 dimensional texture sampled with a normal vector.
 Things like skyboxes are textured with cube maps.

+**Parallax Map:** Basically the same thing as a height map, but called a parallax map when used to create a parallax effect.

 ### Normal Blending

 * When using both a base normal map and a detail normal map, there are several ways to blend these normals together to produce more satisfying results.